-- Equipment purchased by a consortium must be maintained and inventoried by the consortium. - All equipment must be tagged designating the source of funding as Perkins. - Equipment purchased by a stand-alone/consortium must be maintained and inventoried by the stand-alone/consortium using the local inventory process. - Periodic review or request of inventory list may occur through monitoring. - All equipment purchases must be detailed and shown on an itemized printout that is submitted with the final claim for reimbursement. - An inventory must be maintained, which includes the make, model number, serial number, school/consortium inventory number and depreciation schedule, until the item is depreciated.
+- Equipment purchased by a consortium must be maintained and inventoried by the consortium. - It is a State of Nebraska rule to tag items.
+All equipment must be tagged designating the source of funding as Perkins.
+Local policies and procedures apply for any additional tagging requirements. - Equipment purchased by a stand-alone/consortium must be maintained and inventoried by the stand-alone/consortium using the local inventory process. - Periodic review or request of an inventory list may occur through monitoring. - All equipment purchases must be detailed and shown on an itemized printout that is submitted with the final claim for reimbursement. - An inventory must be maintained, which includes the make, model number, serial number, school/consortium inventory number and depreciation schedule, until the item is depreciated.
 The depreciation schedule used should be the same as the school depreciation schedule.
 In the absence of a local depreciation schedule, NDE defaults to IRS guidelines.
 Inventory is maintained at the consortium level.